M1ngiii/ds-practice-2025/docs/README.md

 The system assumes an **asynchronous network** — messages can be delayed arbitrarily but are eventually delivered.
 There are no timeouts on gRPC calls beyond Python's default.
 No total ordering of events is guaranteed; instead, **vector clocks** maintain causal ordering across the three verification services (TV, FD, SG).

-Events within one order's lifecycle are partially ordered by the orchestrator's `threading.Event` gates:
+Events within one order's lifecycle are partially ordered by `TransactionVerification`'s `ExecuteFlow` method using Python threads:

+- A ∥ B (both threads start concurrently)
-- A ∥ B → C → E → F
+- A → C (C runs in the same thread as A, after A completes)
+- B → D (D runs in the same thread as B, after B — D is a cross-service gRPC call to FD)
+- C, D → E (TV calls `FD.RunEventE` only after both threads join; E executes inside FD)
-- B → D → E → F
+- E → F (FD calls `SG.GenerateSuggestions` from within `RunEventE`; F executes inside SG)

 Events A and B are concurrent with respect to each other.
 All other pairs have a defined happens-before relationship.